The Problem With “Declutter and Dump” and What to Do Instead

 Table of Contents

-- What Does Eco-Friendly Decluttering Mean?
+- Eco-Friendly Decluttering Tips

 - Decluttering Reminder

-- 3. Make Cleaning Products at Home
+- Make Simple Cleaning Products at Home

 - Eco-Friendly Declutter Checklist

-What Does Eco-Friendly Decluttering Mean?
+Eco-Friendly Decluttering Tips

 If you’re ready to tackle eco-friendly decluttering for your own sanity and mental well being, here are seven tips to help you get the job done with as little impact to the environment as possible.